yakirco93/Dig_Home_Assignment/README.md

 Then we will write a function that will receive a specific template.
 For example, a string, comma, number and an upper-case string.

 More details are in the Jupyter file

+After reading the instructions again at the end of the task, I noticed that the number of occurrences of sensitive information should not be specified.
+This can be done in the loop found in the code, so the output should contain only one instance of the information found